-Determination of the components of the annual reduction rate ry.
-The determination of the downward adjustment shall be based on the cumulative effect of the following principles and considerations below, i.e.:
+Determination of the components of the annual conservative reduction rate ry.
+The determination of the downward adjustment shall be based on the cumulative effect of the following principles and considerations below.

+The annual conservative reduction rate is calculated as follows: